Days of Rage: Aftermath

 The Days of Rage cost Chicago and the state of Illinois about $183,000 ($100,000 for National Guard payroll, $35,000 in damages, and $20,000 for one injured citizen's medical expenses).
 Of Weather, 287 members were arrested during the Days of Rage and most of the Weathermen and SDS' leaders were jailed.
 The organization paid out more than $243,000 to cover bail.
+Chicago Black Panthers leader Fred Hampton dismissed the Days of Rage as "anarchistic, opportunistic, individualistic, chauvinistic, custeristic".

 Jones and other Weathermen failed to appear for their March 1970 court date to face charges of "crossing state lines to foment a riot and conspiring to do so".
 "Unlawful flight to avoid prosecution" charges were added when they failed to appear in court.